-SLDR 645 • Leading in Times of Crisis 3 Credits.
+SLDR 645 • Leading in Times of Crisis 3 Credits

 Assessment of crisis situations and the variables contributing to particular episodes.
 Analysis of resources and opportunities available during crisis and their impact on a crisis situation.
 Synthesis of self-awareness, faith foundations, interpersonal and intrapersonal skills for the organization and direction of individuals and groups during times of intense difficulty.

 Prerequisites: 2 courses from LEAD 611, LEAD 621, LEAD 641, LEAD 651, LEAD 671.

-SLDR 650 • Managing Conflict Through Dialogue 3 Credits
+SLDR 650 · Managing Conflict Through Dialogue 3 Credits

 Transitioning from "dealing with incidents" to leading teams that learn from conflict.
 Developing personal and professional boundaries when dealing with complex organizational environments.
 Thinking productively about conflict from organizational, developmental, and spiritual standpoints.
+Prerequisites: LEAD 607 or LEAD 611, LEAD 621, LEAD 651.

-SLDR 660 • Followership: The Other Side of Leadership 3 Credits.
+SLDR 660 • Followership: The Other Side of Leadership 3 Credits